false-schemers/wcpl/README.md

 - structures/unions as parameters
 - instrumenting implicit return paths from a non-void function
 - hex format of doubles in WAT object and output files
-- eval of `asuint64` and `asdouble` intrinsics in constant expressions
-- fixme: NULL is not a constant for global init?
+- fixme: non-NULL address expr is not a constant for global var init
 - fixme: stdout/stderr are not line-buffered and don't autoflush on exit

 # C features that won't be supported